mrixon95/JavaFX/Javafx_notes.md

 195 UI thread

+Event handler runs on UI thread.
+So when event handler runs, the UI thread is busy

 UI Thread sits and waits for user input.
+Application won't respond.

 UI thread sees if the application is listening for that event and if so it dispatches the event to the event handler.
 Event handler will run on UI thread.
 Whilst an event handler is running, the UI is busy and is no longer paying attention to the user input.
 User can't interact with UI when it is busy.